Shubhamdutta2000/OpenCV-React-POC-App/README.md

 - The same URL must be opened in the incognito window.
 - The video feed will get displayed along with the processing of the video.(the openCV code for eye detection)
 - The video feed can be turned on/off.
+- User can leave from a specific meeting

 ##  Prerequisites